standard-lib/Matlab-Instrument-Drivers/README.md

 # Demo

 ## Oscilloscope `MID-Infiniium`
+See demo_oscilloscope.m

-You can get waveforms from your oscilloscope by:
+You can get waveforms displayed on your oscilloscope by:
 ```Matlab: Read waveforms from oscilloscope
 devlist = visadevlist                          % Get available device list.
 dev = devlist(1,:);                            % If the oscilloscope's index is 1 in the list.